mscurtescu/secevent/draft-scurtescu-secevent-simple-control-plane.md

 Verification {#verify}
 ----------------------
-In some cases, the frequency of event transmission on a stream will be very low, making it difficult for an event receiver to tell the difference between expected behavior and event transmission failure due to a misconfigured stream.
-Event receivers can use a stream's `/verification` resource to request that a verification event be transmitted over the stream, allowing the receiver to confirm that the stream is configured correctly upon successful receipt of the event.
+In some cases, the frequency of event transmission on an Event Stream will be very low, making it difficult for an Event Receiver to tell the difference between expected behavior and event transmission failure due to a misconfigured stream.
+Event Receivers can request that a verification event be transmitted over the Event Stream, allowing the receiver to confirm that the stream is configured correctly upon successful receipt of the event.

+Verification requests have the following properties:

 {: vspace="0"}
 state
 : OPTIONAL.
-An arbitrary string that the transmitter MUST echo back to the receiver in the verification event's payload.
-Receivers MAY use the value of this parameter to correlate a verification event with a verification request.
+An arbitrary string that the Event Transmitter MUST echo back to the Event Receiver in the verification event's payload.
+Event Receivers MAY use the value of this parameter to correlate a verification event with a verification request.

 ### Triggering a Verification Event.
-To request that a verification event be sent over a stream, the event receiver makes an HTTP POST request to the stream's `/verification` subresource, with a JSON object containing the parameters of the verification request, if any.
+To request that a verification event be sent over an Event Stream, the Event Receiver makes an HTTP POST request to the `/verification` endpoint under the stream's Management Endpoint, with a JSON object containing the parameters of the verification request, if any.
 On a successful request, the event transmitter responds with an empty 204 No Content response.

-A successful response from a POST to the `/verification` subresource does not indicate that the verification event was transmitted successfully, only that the transmitter has transmitted the event or will do so at some point in the future.
-Transmitters MAY transmit the event via an asynchronous process, and SHOULD publish an SLA for verification event transmission times.
-Receivers MUST NOT depend on the verification event being transmitted synchonrously with their request.
+A successful response from a POST to the `/verification` endpoint does not indicate that the verification event was transmitted successfully, only that the Event Transmitter has transmitted the event or will do so at some point in the future.
+Event Transmitters MAY transmit the event via an asynchronous process, and SHOULD publish an SLA for verification event transmission times.
+Event Receivers MUST NOT depend on the verification event being transmitted synchonrously with their request.

 <<TODO: Errors>>

-The following is a non-normative example request to trigger a verification event:
+The following is a non-normative example request to trigger a verification
+event:

 ~~~
 POST /streams/risc/verification HTTP/1.1